Future of the in-house legal function: Why is now the time for transformational change?

 The default expectation of those outside the legal function (for example, an organisation’s IT department) will often be that the organisation already licenses numerous generic (ie non-legal specific) applications that serve other functions and that can therefore be configured to suit the needs of Legal.
 On the face of it, this makes perfect sense since those applications are already installed and paid for.
 The experience of many legal functions, however, is that those applications can be hard to adapt to the special needs of the legal function with the result, if they are ‘clunky’ or not intuitive for lawyers, that they are not adopted and fail to achieve impact.

-22: Five ways to future proof the in-house legal function’s technology stack
+22: Four ways to future proof the in-house legal function’s technology stack

 Whichever of the five approaches to procuring technology suggested in my last two articles is adopted, in the fragmented and dynamic world of legal marketplace technology it is important for an organisation to insulate itself as far as possible from dependency on any one technology provider and from the delays involved in adapting an organisation’s technology stack to changed circumstances.

 A tech company which today appears to offer a leading technology could easily be eclipsed by better technology tomorrow, or it could change the direction of its technology development.
 The company could even undergo a financial setback.